 “Think about it.
 For most of human’s evolutionary history, what’s made bears impressive to us has been their complete independence from us.
 It’s that they live these parallel lives as menaces and competitors.
 By the time Roosevelt went hunting in Mississippi, that stature was being crushed.
 And the animal that he had roped to a tree really was a symbol for all bears.
 Whether those animals lived or died now was entirely up to the compassion or the indifference of people.”

 Mooallem goes on to say that the real story of the teddy bear is about our relationship with nature, the stories we tell about nature, and “also about how – on the planet right now – the stories that we tell are dramatically changing nature.”
-He asks us to think about how in 1902 bears were considered dangerous monsters and how they, along with other predators like coyotes and wolves, were being systematically exterminated.
-The fact that in the midst of this, the bear became a cuddly toy signifies that people were feeling conflicted about impacting animal populations.
+The fact that in the midst of mass extermination of predatory species (like coyotes, wolves, and bears), the bear became a cuddly toy, signifies that people were feeling conflicted about impacting animal populations.
+Mooalem goes on:

 “It seems like we’re always stuck between demonizing a species and wanting to wipe it out.
 And then when we get very close to doing that, empathizing with it as an underdog and wanting to show it compassion… In a world of conservation reliance, those stories have very real consequences, because now how we feel about an animal affects its survival more than anything that you read about in ecology textbooks.
 Storytelling matters now.
 Emotion matters.
 Our imagination has become an ecological force.
 And so maybe the teddy bear worked in part because the legend of Roosevelt and that bear in Mississippi was kind of like an allegory of this great responsibility that society was just beginning to face up to back then.”